newandyc/newandyc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received double Ph.D. degrees from Harbin Institute of Technology, China, and University of Groningen, the Netherlands.
 Before joining SYSU, I worked successively in City University of Hong Kong, Southeast University, China, and Delft University of Technology, the Netherlands.
-My current research interests include robust & learning control and their applications in distributed coordination of multi-robot systems.
+My current research interests include distributed GNC of multi-robot systems.

 ***Postdoc openings are always available largely in networks and control !***